certbot/certbot/certbot/docs/using.rst

 Certbot's DNS plugins.

 These plugins are not included in a default Certbot installation and must be installed separately.
-While the DNS plugins cannot currently be used with ``certbot-auto``, they are available in many OS package managers, as Docker images, and as snaps.
+They are available in many OS package managers, as Docker images, and as snaps.
 Visit https://certbot.eff.org to learn the best way to use the DNS plugins on your system.

 Once installed, you can find documentation on how to use each plugin at: